Online experiment design for continuous-time systems using generalized filtering: Problem formulation

 In this work, we will consider the rank condition

-The rank condition \eqref{rank} is crucial for data-driven modeling and control based on filtered data, see e.g., \cite{ohta2024data}.
+The rank condition \eqref{rank} is crucial for system identification and data-driven control based on filtered data, see e.g., \cite{ohta2024data}.
 Indeed, as an example we note that \eqref{fcs} and \eqref{rank} imply that the system matrices $A$ and $B$ can be uniquely recovered from the data as

 i.e., the filtered data $ (x^{\rm df}_{[1,M]}, x^{\rm f}_{[1,M]}, u^{\rm f}_{[1,M]}) $ are informative for system identification.
 Analogous versions of the rank condition in \eqref{rank} have also appeared for other types of data in \cite{de2019formulas,berberich2021datacontinuous,rapisarda2023orthogonal}, for example, for samples of continuous-time trajectories \cite{de2019formulas,berberich2021datacontinuous} and coefficient matrices corresponding to certain basis functions \cite{rapisarda2023orthogonal}.